MIT-LCP/mimic-code-paper/main.md

 The MIMIC Code Repository
 =========================

+The MIMIC code repository is available online \[?\] and is open source.
+Code is available as ISO standard structured query language (SQL) scripts tested with PostgreSQL 9.5.1, Python v2.7.12 scripts, or R v3.2.3 scripts.
+Scripts are modified to allow an individual who has been granted access to the MIMIC database to generate a number of "views" of the data, with each view being an extraction from the raw data.
+Each script is associated with an automatically generated unique commit hash that acts as an identifier for the code.
+Publications that use the code repository can further cite the commit hash, allowing other researchers to download a copy of the code used regardless of any modifications since.
+All code follows the principles of good scientific programming as outlined by Wilson et al \[Ref: G Wilson paper\], including incremental development with a distributed version control system, unit tests, and a public issue tracker.
+The repository was tested on MIMIC-III v1.4 at the time of this publication.

+A prerequisite for using much of the code in the MIMIC code repository is access to the MIMIC-III data in a relational database.
+The MIMIC code repository further provides scripts for building said database using a variety of database management systems including PostgreSQL, MySQL, Oracle, and MonetDB.

-There are three components to the repository that are required to navigate the data for research purposes.
+There are three components to the repository that facilitate navigation of the data for research purposes.
 These components are:

-1. Notebooks - documents of the design of and methodologies employed in previously published studies using MIMIC
+1. Notebooks - documents of the design and methodology employed in analyses using MIMIC, including published studies

-2. Concepts – definitions of concepts, including references, as well as queries to extract them from MIMIC are stored in a modular format.
+2. Concepts – definitions of concepts as well as queries to extract them from MIMIC, stored in a modular format.
     For example, the module on acute kidney injury (AKI) uses the criteria as specified by the Kidney Disease Improving Global Outcomes (KDIGO) and provides the code to identify patients with AKI in MIMIC.
 More examples are given below.

-3. Community – forums, including but not limited to discussions, to facilitate contributions from members of the MIMIC research community
+3. Community – public discussions to facilitate contributions from members of the MIMIC research community

 Notebooks and tutorials
 -----------------------

-Notebooks are an amalgamation of text and code, and allow for executable documents which describe the logic and principles behind the code while simultaneously allowing the user to run the code within the same document.
+Notebooks are an amalgamation of text and code, sometimes classified as a form of literate programming.
+Notebooks are essentially executable documents; they allow for seemless description of the logic and principles behind the code while simultaneously being capable of executing code blocks.
 Figure \[?\] shows an example of a Jupyter Notebook where demographics have been extracted and are displayed for the user to view.
 Jupyter Notebooks in particular are capable of running code written in many languages including Python, R, MATLAB, SAS, and others \[?\].
-Other notebook software exists- for example, R Notebooks have recently been made available \[?\].
+Other notebook software exist; for example R Notebooks have recently been made available \[?\].

 ![](figures/tutorial_screenshot.png)